Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more leads?

 - Copy all of the job titles from your Google Doc and paste them in, then hit Apply

 Word Clouds will generate a cloud showing which words appear most frequently across the job titles you chose.
-Here’s one for our Digital Sales role from the example above:
+Here’s one for our Digital Sales role example above:

-It can be hard to differentiate from the visual alone though so go ahead and click on Word List one more time.
+It can be hard to differentiate from the visual alone, so go ahead and click on Word List one more time.
 That will show you exactly how many times each word appeared in your list:

 I also want to take it a level deeper and see what order appears most often.
 Scroll back through your job title to see how you want to combine these.

-If more titles have “Digital Manager” instead of “Sales Manager,” you’ll want to make sure that’s reflected in your LinkedIn headline.
+If more titles have “Digital Manager” instead of “Sales Manager,” you’ll want to make sure that’s reflected in your LinkedIn headline as well.

-The second half of your headline should be focused on a “mini pitch” that illustrates your value and accomplishments (including real numbers/results)!
+The second half of your headline should be focused on a “mini pitch” that illustrates your value and accomplishments (using action words to include real numbers and results)!

 This is a powerful strategy for two reasons: